txt/se20/docs/l20abstraction.md

 - cloud computing
 - billion dollar acquisitions (see below)
 - And, well, everything
+  - Is this the core of everything we do?
   - Is the whole history of computer science is the search for usefuls, implementable,  abstractions?